GuillaumeJasmin/redux-crud-manager/docs/v1/linked-managers.md

 Note: `yourManagerName` must be one of manager name used into `getReducers()`.
 See * [Reducers](docs/v1/reducer.md#get-reducers)

-Example with the request GET `/authors`, which return an array or authors
+Example with the request GET `/authors`, which return an array of authors

 ```js
 [